Yukio the Wild One first appeared in the 1982 Wolverine limited series by Claremont and Miller.

-She also nearly stole the giant Red Ronin robot for a joyride.
-Before she could do so it was accidentally activated by Wolverine and Sunfire (Shiro Yashida).
+She also nearly stole the Red Ronin giant robot for a joyride.
+But it was accidentally activated by Wolverine and Sunfire (Yashida Shiro) before she got in.

 Keeping brains clean

-Before she left, Elektra pointed out that there logically had to exist a Hand informer close to Yukio.
+Before she left, Elektra pointed out that there had to be a Hand informer close to Yukio.
 Since there had been clear leaks about her mission.
 That Amiko had been brainwashed was thus established… and never mentioned again.

 Our No-Prize Hypothesis is that Yukio simply called Storm to have a X-Men telepath remove the conditioning.

 Some months later it was Yukio’s turn to be brainwashed.
 This was part of a revenge attempt against Wolverine, led by the Viper.
-The case was closed when Wolverine agreed to honour his old promise, and married the Viper.
+The case was closed when Wolverine honoured his old promise to marry the Viper.

-As Amiko became a young teen, Yukio renounced her dirt-poor ronin lifestyle.
+As Amiko grew up, Yukio renounced her dirt-poor ronin lifestyle.
 She moved to an affluent part of Tōkyō.

-Amiko-chan abandoned her unhealthy childhood fixation on medieval Japan, but now tended to imitate her foster mother.
-She hung out in bad parts of town, had an attitude and used the skills Yukio taught her to beat up bullies.
+Amiko-chan abandoned her unhealthy childhood fixation on mediaeval Japan, but now tended to imitate her foster mother.
+She hung out in bad parts of town, had an attitude – and beat up bullies.

 Wolverine’s visits to his foster daughter and his apparent lover became more frequent.
 And after a lengthy absence (caused by mind control making him a Horseman of Apocalypse), he realised how much Amiko-chan resented his absences.

-In 2002 the feared Kaishek clan, a Mongolia-based international criminal organisation, came to Japan to carve out turf.
+In 2002 the feared Kaishek clan, a Mongolia-based international mob, came to Japan to carve out turf.

 The Kaishek leveraged the captive Yukio and Amiko to force Wolverine to become their agent.
 Not only did that fail, but Yukio and Amiko narrowly escaped after killing their guards.

-Yukio then embarked on vengeance against the Kaishek in Outer Mongolia.
+Yukio then embarked on a mission of vengeance against the Kaishek in Outer Mongolia.